 In 2016, the VSPC recognized the need to review its purpose in light of many changes underway in the electric grid.
-The result of that process was the adoption of a Charter to update and more simply articulate the purposes and work of the VSPC.
+The result of that process was the adoption of a Charter to update and more simply articulate the purpose and work of the VSPC.

-The 2005 Vermont General Assembly enacted Act 61, entitled, An Act Relating to Renewable Energy, Efficiency, Transmission and Vermont’s Energy Future.
+The 2005 VT General Assembly enacted Act 61, An Act Relating to Renewable Energy, Efficiency, Transmission and Vermont’s Energy Future.
 The legislation addresses many energy-related topics.
 Among them: an amendment to the utility least-cost integrated planning section that requires VELCO to prepare a long-range electric transmission plan and to update it every three years.

 - Long-range plan looking out at least ten years and updated every three years.

 - Prescribes contents of plan.